akhil-varsh/Big-Data-Infosys/README.md

 ## 🏆 Certificates

-All completion certificates are stored in the `certificates/` folder.
+All completion certificates are in the root folder.
 Click on the links above to view them directly.

 ---